Climbing two hills is faster than one: collective barrier-crossing by colloids driven through a microchannel: Results

-To explore this non-additivity in detail, we make use of overdamped Brownian dynamics simulations and dynamical density functional theory (DDFT) calculations.
+We make use of overdamped Brownian dynamics simulations and dynamical density functional theory (DDFT) calculations.
 We consider a two-dimensional system with periodic boundary conditions along the channel ($x$-direction), containing $N$ particles interacting via a dipolar repulsion

 where $\beta = 1 / k_B T$ with $k_B$ Boltzmann's constant and $T$ the temperature, $\Gamma$ is the dimensionless interaction strength, and $a=\rho_0^{-1/2}$ sets the length scale of a typical interparticle spacing of a given mean number density $\rho_0$.
 The particles additionally experience a constant driving force $F \hat{\mathbf{x}}$ pushing the particles along the channel.